guifel/nocust-client-doc/README.md

 );
 ```

-This contract call will effectively transfer the funds from the NOCUST smart contract to Bob's address.
+This contract call transfers the funds from the NOCUST smart contract to Bob's address.